chrisnoonan98675/site/README.md

 ### 1. Add yourself as an author

-If there isn't an entry for you in `_data/authors.yml`, add one, following the format that the other entries use (spacing, punctuation, and capitalization are important).
+If there isn't an entry for you in `<jekyll_root>/_data/authors.yml`, add one.
+Follow the format that the other entries use (spacing, punctuation, and capitalization are important).

-Jekyll will use the email address that you enter to look up your [Gravatar](https://en.gravatar.com/).
+Jekyll will use the email address that you provide to look up your [Gravatar](https://en.gravatar.com/).
 The email address will not be visible to website visitors.
 If you don't have a Gravatar, sign up for one.

 ### 2. Write the post

 To write a blog post:

-1. Copy `_drafts/2014-12-01-blog-post-template.markdown` to `_posts` and rename it with the current date and the title of the post.
+1. Copy `<jekyll_root>/_drafts/2014-12-01-blog-post-template.markdown` to `<jekyll_root>/_posts` and rename it with the current date and the title of the post.
-2. Open the Markdown file and follow the instructions in the file to update its front matter.
+2. Open the file and follow the instructions in it to update its front matter.
 3. Write the content of the post.

-    * If you need to add images, store them in `images`.
+#### Use an image in a post

+If you want to use an image in a blog post, create a folder under `<jekyll_root>/images` with the same name as the post (without the date).

+For example, I would save images for the post `2014-11-28-sample-post-about-xl-deploy.markdown` in `<jekyll_root>/images/sample-post-about-xl-deploy`.

+#### Add a sample file to a post

-    * If you need to add files that people can download (such as a sample Python script), store them in `sample-scripts`.
+If you want to link to a file that people can download (such as a sample Python script), create a folder under `<jekyll_root>/sample-scripts` with the same name as the post (without the date).

+For example, I would save sample scripts for the post `2014-11-28-sample-post-about-xl-deploy.markdown` in `<jekyll_root>/sample-scripts/sample-post-about-xl-deploy`.

 ### 3. Preview the post